SQL-Academy/en.sql-academy/course/module-2/sorting/article.md

+---
+meta:
+    title: 'Sorting, ORDER BY operator'
+    description: 'SQL ORDER BY operator, sorting by multiple columns, examples of usage'
+---

 # Sorting, ORDER BY operator

 When executing a `SELECT` query, the rows are returned by default in an undefined order.